Community Life

-Vedic Eco Village is a 70 acre project built beside Saranagati Village, a 1600 acre community.
+Vedic Eco Village is a 70 acre project built beside the 1600 acre Saranagaticommunity.
+We host volunteers and students.

-- help with garden, harvest & eco village projects
+- help with garden, harvest & forest projects

 A. continue energy work exchange (renewed moonly)